padi/weekly/README.md

 After you've completed a task, link to it.

 - [ ] Contribute to an open source project
+- [ ] Write a blog post on anything (what you've learned, etc.) while contributing to an open source project

+Stretch goals

 - [ ] Contribute to another open source project
-- [ ] Write a blog post on anything (what you've learned, etc.) while contributing to an open source project

 At the end of the week, I'll compile a list of all the PRs and blog posts done by the participants of the challenge.